No Officers To Be Charged In Shooting Of Jacob Blake In Kenosha

 Former Madison police Chief Noble Wray, who was brought in as a use-of-force expert in the case, said it was highly unusual for someone just to take Taser prongs out after a Taser is used on them, as happened with Blake.

 Further, while many have said Blake was unarmed when Sheskey shot him, Graveley said Blake did, in fact, have a knife with which he armed himself while actively resisting.
-He said that is an incontrovertible fact to which Blake himself had admitted.
+He said that is an incontrovertible fact to which Blake himself had admitted, and which was corroborated by enhanced photos.

 Graveley said the officers called on Blake to drop the knife.